How Yoga And Meditation Are Helpful For Removing Negative Thoughts

 A breakthrough study by Harvard in 2010 found that stress and negative thoughts wreak havoc on the amygdala, an almond-shaped group of nuclei in the brain’s temporal lobes.
 The amygdala is associated with emotions like fear, anxiety, and mood swings.
 The study used MRI to investigate the correlation between human stress response systems and amygdala gray matter density.
 Introducing yoga and meditation as stress intervention techniques yielded amazing results.
 Continued practice reduced the amygdala’s volume and enlarged areas of the brain associated with positive mood changes and arousal.

-4. Meta Awareness
+4. Mindful Awareness

 Research by Harvard Medical School linked yoga, especially Raja Yoga and Hatha Yoga, with improved psychological health.
 Daily yoga practice positively affects cognitive and emotional systems.
-Participants showed improved behavioural patterns and increased meta-awareness, allowing them to control anger and stress responses.
+Participants showed improved behavioural patterns and increased mental awareness, allowing them to control anger and stress responses.
 This level of awareness helps control impulsive behaviour and reflect on the past for a better future while staying focused on the present.

 5. Positive Reappraisal